 5. Explore the Buddhist temples on the island

 Like a lot of Thailand, this island has its fair share of Buddha statues and temples and some of them are actually super impressive.
 We’re talking Wat Plai Laem, a lakeside temple with a HUGE statue of Guanyin (18-armed statue that will get you snapping Instagram pics) as well as the “laughing Buddha” (aka Budai).
 Then there’s Wat Phra Yai and its’ 12-metre-high gold Buddha statue.
 There’s definitely enough around the island to get your Insta full of sometimes pretty bizarre pics.
 One of the more unique things to do in Koh Samui.
+The temples are amongst my favourite places to visit in Koh Samui.

 6. Taste the local rum at the Magic Alambic Rum Distillery